What Is Mucus?

 Read Also: Is It Normal To See Mucus In Your Poop?

-Causes Of Abnormal Mucus In Stool
+Causes Of Abnormal Mucus In The Stool

-A large amount of mucus in stool might be a clear indication that you have a gastrointestinal problem which the intestinal mucus layer is to act as protection of your intestines from harmful microorganisms and other parts of your body from food residue.
+A large amount of mucus in the stool might be a clear indication that you have a gastrointestinal problem in which the intestinal mucus layer is to act as protection of your intestines from harmful microorganisms and other parts of your body from food residue.

 A publication by the World Journal of Gastroenterology shows that inflammation makes the mucosal layer to break down leading to the rapid excretion of mucus in stool.
 This enables disease-causing organisms inside your colon easy route to your entire body which makes you fall ill easily.